-Reasonably expected fume constituents of this product would include: Primarily iron oxide and fluorides; secondarily complex oxides of aluminum, copper, calcium, magnesium, manganese, molybdenum, nickel, potassium, silicon and sodium when used with recommended Lincolnweld fluxes.
-Primarily iron oxide; secondarily complex oxides of copper, manganese, molybdenum, nickel and silicon when used with gas shielding.
+Reasonably expected fume constituents of this product would include: Primarily oxides of iron oxide; secondarily complex oxides of manganese and silicon.

-Maximum fume exposure guideline for this product (based on manganese content) is 1.5 milligrams per cubic meter.
+Maximum fume exposure guideline based on manganese content for this product is 1.5 milligrams per cubic meter.

 Gaseous reaction products may include carbon monoxide and carbon dioxide.
 Ozone and nitrogen oxides may be formed by the radiation from the arc.